• Commercial Driver FAQs in Oklahoma

 Are there age limits for a CDL?

-If you wish to drive a commercial vehicle within Oklahoma only, you must be 18 years of age.
+If you wish to drive a commercial vehicle within Oklahoma only, you must be 18 years old.
 If you wish to drive interstate (outside of Oklahoma) you must be 21 years old.

 What kind of testing will I have to take in order to get my CDL?